Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 When `inferNullability` is set to `false`, the nullability of the column type will be defined based on the number of null values present in the extracted data.
-If the data contains zero null values, the column will be treated as non-nullable in the Kotlin DataFrame.
+If the data contains zero null values, the column will be treated as non-nullable in Kotlin DataFrame.

 ## Reading Specific Tables